VerenaMaier/pergm/README.md

 via OpenMP (Open Multi-Processing).

 For details on the methodology see:
-Maier, V., Fürlinger, K., Kauermann G. (2016).
+Bauer, V., Fürlinger, K., Kauermann G. (2016).
 A Note on Parallel Sampling in Exponential Random Graph Models (ERGM) (to appear)